Grease Interceptor Cleaning in Denver

 Grease Interceptor Cleaning Services in Denver

-Many think that grease interceptors are the same as grease traps that can be found underneath the sink of your commercial kitchen.
+Many think that grease interceptors are the same as the grease traps that can be found underneath the sink of your commercial kitchen.
 If you have had similar thoughts, we are here to tell you that grease traps and grease interceptors are different.
 Grease interceptors are installed underground, next to your kitchen.
 These interceptors are required for large commercial kitchens and ensure that the integrity of the city sewer system is maintained.
 The capacity of grease interceptors exceeds that of a grease trap and can hold 750 gallons or more.
-Such a high capacity is necessary for restaurants who have to dispose of a lot of grease or oil and prevents the FOG (fat, oil, grease) from contaminating the city’s network.
+Such a high capacity is necessary for restaurants who have to dispose of a lot of grease or oil and prevents the FOG (fat, oil, grease) from contaminating the city’s sewer network.

 A grease interceptor can only function properly if it is installed correctly.
 The installation process begins with a detailed inspection wherein several variables are taken into consideration to ensure the highest quality installation.
 A system that is poorly installed can have an interception rate of only 30% while a properly installed system increases performance up to 85%.
 It should be noted, though, that proper installation does not guarantee the efficacy of a system without adequate maintenance.
 Even the best-installed systems will eventually fail.

 Experts in the field of grease interceptor cleaning suggest that restaurant owners have their interceptors cleaned using a hydro-jet at least once or twice a year.
-The frequency of these thorough clean-ups will depend much on the actual amount of sludge build-up in your interceptor.
+The frequency of these thorough clean-ups will depend on the actual amount of sludge build-up in your interceptor.
 Restaurant owners who want to play it safe opt for shorter cleaning intervals that are less expensive and prevent excess accumulation of sludge.
-Waiting for your grease interceptor to reach its maximum capacity could increase your chances of being fined or even face temporary closure.
+Waiting for your grease interceptor to reach its maximum capacity could increase your chances of being fined or facing temporary closure.

 How are grease interceptors pumped and cleaned?